ldijkman/arduino-fruit-ripening-ethylene-evaporator/README.md

 OPTIMIZING YOUR BANANA RIPENING ROOM FOR ETHYLENE APPLICATION

+greenhouse tomato ripening ethanol ethylene

+evaporate ethanol to ethylene

+bio ethanol the stuff they put in burners

 do not like next ethylene generators

 because they do not give any information via an LCD display in case something is wrong